theupdateframework/taps/candidate-wireline-format.md

 This TAP clarifies the point that, even though different wireline formats are expressly permitted, a mechanism is needed to allow different implementations of TUF to work together.
 This is done by creating publicly implementable, compatible wireline formats, which are called profiles.
 These defined wireline formats allow TUF implementations with the same profile to use the same file and/or wireline formats in a way that will make them interoperate.

+In addition, this TAP allows for a standard format to describe any customizations made in a TUF implementation that affects the data that is transmitted.
+Any additional metadata fields or encodings can be described for use by anyone wishing to build a compatible TUF implementation.

 # Rationale

 A profile is needed if a TUF implementation must communicate with other implementations.
 This profile will include all definitions necessary to create a compatible implementation, including all of the data types and metadata files.

-Once created, these profiles should be added to the TAP repository to be used by others.
+Once created, profiles should be added to the TAP repository to be used by others.
 This makes the profile available to the TUF community.
 All profiles should receive a security audit (described below) by a third party before it is used to ensure flaws are not propagated.
 The security audit ensures that the profile contains all fields necessary for a TUF implementation and that the encoding method does not introduce ambiguity or an insecure implementation.

 ## Storage on the TAP Repository

 In order to allow profiles to be publicly found and implemented, they should be stored on the TAP repository.
 It is expected that each profile will have exactly one profile number and that any future clarifications will fall under that number.
 The profile will contain a version number to keep track of changes to the profile.
-Profiles in the TAP repository will be named 'profile2.md', 'profile3.md', etc. profile1.md describes the format of a profile.
+In addition, the profile will contain the version of the TUF specification implemented by that profile.
+Profiles in the TAP repository will be named using their profile number as 'profile1.md', 'profile2.md', etc.

 Profiles may be submitted to the TAP repository using the pull request process.
 All profiles will have a status label of either Draft, Proposal, Under Review, or Accepted.
 A profile will not be accepted until the security audit is complete and any issues identified by the audit are addressed.

 ## Managing profiles

 Profiles should be shared with other developers to allow for the creation of compatible implementations.
-These profiles are to be securely stored online and accessed only when needed during the development of TUF compliant applications.

-An organization may also choose to store these documents in a central place.
-Yet it is recommended that profiles still be made available on the TAP repository to allow for community review.
+The TAP repository provides a centralized storage location, but an organization may also choose to store these documents locally.
+It is recommended that profiles still be made available on the TAP repository to allow for community review.

 Profiles are not generic.
 While a given profile will allow all implementations that adopt it to work together, other profiles on the repository may not support interoperability.
 It is important that implementations list in their documentation the profile or profiles that are supported as well as the version numbers for these profile(s).

+The profile number does not need to be in the TUF metadata of an implementation.
+A profile may choose to include the profile version number in the root metadata to allow for breaking changes to be made to the profile.
+However, it is expected that in most cases profiles will not change frequently, so the decision to whether or not to include the profile version number is left to the profile author.

 ## Security Audit